dudeNumber4/powershell-time-tracker/README.md

 * Get-Help <command> will show the parameters / help for the particular command.

 ## Commands
-* ClockIn.
-Start timing a task.
+* **ClockIn** Start timing a task.
 Comment optional.
-* ClockOut.
-Stop a task in progress.
+* **ClockOut** Stop a task in progress.
 Comment optional.
 Comment at ClockOut will overwrite ClockIn comment.
-* ClockWeekHours.
-Report hours for current week (Sunday - Saturday)
+* **ClockWeekHours** Report hours for current week (Sunday - Saturday)
-* ClockLastWeekHours.
-Report hours for last week (Sunday - Saturday starting at the Sunday prior to last).
+* **ClockLastWeekHours** Report hours for last week (Sunday - Saturday starting at the Sunday prior to last).
 I found myself needing this when working on the weekend.
-* ClockStatus.
-Report current task and hours taken so far.
+* **ClockStatus** Report current task and hours taken so far.
-* ClockWeekCommented.
-Report hours and comments for tasks this week that include comments.
+* **ClockWeekCommented** Report hours and comments for tasks this week that include comments.
 I use this (I add comments) for tasks that I consider a separate "category."
+* **ClockLastWeekCommented** Same as above but for last week.
-* ClockAddTask.
-Manually add a task.
+* **ClockAddTask** Manually add a task.
-* ClockLastTask.
-Details of the last complete task.
+* **ClockLastTask** Details of the last complete task.
-* ClockDeleteLastTask.
-Delete the last complete task.
+* **ClockDeleteLastTask** Delete the last complete task.
-* ClockGetTimeStamp.
-Useful for getting a timestamp to pass directly to SqLite when querying the DB directly.  $days param is days to add to [now] and will usually be negative.
+* **ClockGetTimeStamp** Useful for getting a timestamp to pass directly to SqLite when querying the DB directly.  $days param is days to add to [now] and will usually be negative.

 ### Configure
+* SqlLite package
+	* TO DO:
+	* Remove the existing dll (or move it)
+	* Install-Package System.Data.SQLite.Core
+	* Change the script to add type from nuget source... somehow
 * Grab the nuget package mentioned in dependencies.
 * Set the path to that nuget package in function load-sqllite-type.
 * Set the path to TimeTracker.db (starter database included in this repo) in function get-open-connection.
 If you ever need to recreate that database, it just has one table: